TWiStErRob/net.twisterrob.ghlint/website/docs/index.md

 # Welcome to GH-Lint

-This is the documentation for GH-Lint, a tool to lint GitHub files.
+This is the documentation for `ghlint`, a tool to lint GitHub files.

 ## Getting Started